StatCan/aaw/README.md

 ![AAW](https://github.com/StatCan/aaw/assets/8212170/ed9d44d9-3606-4097-b9a8-2ee715f13ebf)

-This is the repository for the documentation for the Advanced Analytics Workspace (AAW), brought to you by Data Analytics Services (DAS) at Statistics Canada.
-The documentation found in this repository is for users and developers of the AAW working in the Government of Canada and Government of Canada external collaborators.
+Welcome to the documentation repository for the Advanced Analytics Workspace (AAW), brought to you by Data Analytics Services (DAS) at Statistics Canada.
+This documentation is tailored for users and developers of the AAW within the Government of Canada and external collaborators.

-If you have any  questions about the project, reach out to us on our [**Slack Support Channel**](https://statcan-aaw.slack.com/).
+If you have any questions about the project, feel free to connect with us on our [**Slack Support Channel**](https://statcan-aaw.slack.com/).

-## Repositories for the AAW
+## AAW Repositories

 1. [General](#advanced-analytics-workspace)
 1. [Terraform](#terraform)